 Our schools are part of the SIS Group, which has been a pioneer in the bilingual education arena since 1999.
 At present, more than 3.800 students attend SIS schools at one of our 17 locations in Switzerland, Germany and Brazil.

-The SIS Swiss International School network ensures consistently high quality standards, as structures and processes at our facilities are evaluated, developed and enhanced on an ongoing basis.
+The SIS Swiss International School network ensures consistently high-quality standards, as structures and processes at our facilities are evaluated, developed and enhanced on an ongoing basis.
 Plus, our international organisation provides teachers and students with a platform to exchange experiences and insights across borders.

 Moreover, SIS colleges are accredited IB World Schools – making them members of a world-renowned international educational organisation.

-SIS a company of the Kalaidos Swiss Education Group which belongs to the Klett Group Germany.
+SIS is a company of the Kalaidos Swiss Education Group which belongs to the Klett Group Germany.